Review AI Video Takes and Build Dailies

 - Scene handoff

 Keep the standard specific enough to settle debate.
-“The shot should feel cinematic” isn’t enough.
+“The shot should feel cinematic” does not help.
 “The take should hold on Mara’s face as she hears the signal, keep the jacket from scene two, and end with her looking toward the booth door” gives the team something to judge.

 If the shot plan needs more structure, use the Seedance 2.0 shot planning workflow before the next generation pass.